-What is Thoracic Back Pain?
+What Is Thoracic Back Pain?

 Thoracic back pain is pain that occurs in the thoracic spine, which is located at the back of the chest (the thorax), mostly between the shoulder blades.
 It extends from the bottom of the neck to the start of the lumbar spine, roughly at the level of the waist.

-What causes Thoracic Back Pain?
+What Causes Thoracic Back Pain?

 Muscle or soft tissue inflammation in the thoracic area is the most common cause of thoracic back pain.
 This can occur for a number of reasons: